lukecav/Woocommerce-delete-all-orders/README.md

-# Delete all Woocommerce orders
+# Delete all WooCommerce orders
 Delete all your Woocommerce orders with this script.
 Use at own risk

 ## I just want the SQL-queries